ydb-platform/ydb/ydb/docs/en/core/integrations/grafana.md

 ### Tables

-Table visualizations will always be available for any valid YDB query.
+Table visualizations will always be available for any valid {{ ydb-short-name }} query.

 ### Visualizing logs with the Logs Panel